 Imandra is both a programming language and a reasoning engine with which you can analyse and verify properties of your programs.
 This VSCode plugin allows you to develop files which can be analysed by Imandra, and also incorporates a specific merlin extension which provides information on underlying types and completions.

 It is necessary that the Imandra installation instructions are followed in order for the asynchronous verification, and integration with Imandra-specific merlin to function properly.
-All the components required are installed automatically by following the instructions provided here.
+All the required components are installed automatically by following the instructions provided here.
+If you have any question about the installation or using Imandra, please ask us on our Discord server.

 In order for the